GesuArchive/wdbot/README.md

 The help information is displayed - the BYOND is installed.

 2. Copy `h.js` and `s1.json` files into some dir, it doesn't matters what dir.
-3. Install all dependencies by issuing this `npm i discord.js shelljs chokidar log-timestamp`.
+3. Install all dependencies by issuing this `npm i discord.js shelljs chokidar log-timestamp is-root`.
 4. Edit `h.js` and `s1.json`(you can create multiple servers) as your server(s) need.
 The main things you need to edit is on top of the file.
 5. Create dirs for `production` and `repos`.
 In the `repos` dir clone your server and name his folder like `repo_SERVERNAME`.
 6. Replace your `deploy.sh` in the server repo with ours.